erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </figcaption>
 </figure>

-Note that the value we store start with the same prefix, which is sort of duplication.
+Note that the value we store start with the same prefix, which is sort of data duplication.
 If we're going to do a bit of bookkeeping, it's possible to store this prefix only once and truncate it from all the keys.